Aircoookie/WLED-Docs/docs/basics/faq.md

 This only works with Apple devices out of the box.
 You can install Bonjour to make it work in Windows.
 For Android there is no convenient way to achieve it, though you can use apps like "Bonjour search" to find the IP.
-I highly recommend you install the WLED app, which makes automatic discovery easy!
+It is highly recommended that you install the WLED Native app, which makes automatic discovery easy!

 ### Is it safe to do a port forwarding to the public internet to control the lights from anywhere?